davidjenni/6502-emu/README.md

   -s, --start-address <START_ADDRESS>
           Start address (u16) for binary to be started with; can be hex address in 0x1234 format

+  -r, --read-only
+          loaded binary is read-only in memory (simulate ROM)

   -h, --help
           Print help (see a summary with '-h')